-- by submitting a duly executed proxy bearing a later date; - by granting a subsequent proxy through the Internet or telephone;

-- by giving written notice of revocation to the Corporate Secretary of the Company prior to or at the Annual Meeting; or - by voting electronically at the online Annual Meeting.
+- by submitting a duly executed proxy bearing a later date; - by granting a subsequent proxy through the Internet or telephone; - by giving written notice of revocation to the Secretary of the Company prior to or at the Annual Meeting; or - by voting electronically at the online Annual Meeting.

 Your most recent proxy card or telephone or Internet proxy is the one that is counted.
-Your participation in the online Annual Meeting by itself will not revoke your proxy unless you give written notice of revocation to the Corporate Secretary before your proxy is voted or you vote electronically at the online Annual Meeting.
+Your participation in the online Annual Meeting by itself will not revoke your proxy unless you give written notice of revocation to the Secretary before your proxy is voted or you vote electronically at the online Annual Meeting.

-If your shares are held in street name, you may change or revoke your voting instructions by following the specific directions provided to you by your bank or broker, or you may vote electronically at the online Annual Meeting by obtaining a legal proxy from your bank or broker and submitting the legal proxy along with your online vote.
+If your shares are held in street name, you may change or revoke your voting instructions by following the specific directions provided to you by your bank or broker, or you may vote electronically at the online Annual Meeting by following the instructions above.